Lodimup/advent-of-code-2023/README.md

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

+# Tips
+The elve will always give use two parts for each day's puzzle.
+The first part is usually a simple puzzle, and the second part is usually a more complex puzzle.
+The second part is usually a continuation of the first part.

+Anticipate the second part, and write your code in a way that makes it easy to extend it to the second part.

+`Just like the real dev work, ...oh... wait... this is supposed to be a game...`

 # Usage
 if you do not have poetry package manager installed, you can install it with:
 ```